eclipse-zenoh/roadmap/rfcs/ALL/ACL rules.md

-# Allow/Deny Rule Priority in ACL
+# ACL rules

+Starting from 0.11.0 release, zenoh provides the option of controlling access based on network interface.
+This is done using a

-ACL configuration looks like this:
+ The typical ACL configuration in the config.json5 file looks like this:

 ```json5
  acl: {
   ///[true/false] acl will be activated only if this is set to true